labowitz/linmo/docs/index.md

 ## Table Of Contents

-This documentation provides a guide for using **Lineage Motif Analysis**, a computational tool which analyzes a set of lineage trees to identify patterns of correlated cell fates that represent building blocks of larger developmental programs.
+This documentation provides a guide for using **Lineage Motif Analysis (LMA)**, a computational tool which analyzes a set of lineage trees to identify patterns of correlated cell fates that represent building blocks of larger developmental programs.

 The walk-through consists of installation, API, and several tutorials, which showcase LMA applied to various lineage tree datasets.